TNT Africa: History

 On 1 January 2016, TCM MEA was split into TCM Africa and TCM MENA.
 On 21 September 2018, TCM Africa was rebranded to TNT Africa with this version being a movie channel carrying a bit of Turner Classic Movies in its line-up for a modern audience across Africa on DStv and Black.
 The rebranding allowed TCM Africa to offer such films as Doom, Gladiator The Green Mile, Hellboy 2: The Golden Army, The Illusionist, Robin Hood, and Tango & Cash for at least two days.
 On 18 December 2018, TNT Africa and Cartoon Network Africa were launched in HD on DStv.
 In January 2021, TNT Africa was rebranded, and announced on 22 January that the channel would begin airing AEW Dynamite with their secondary show AEW Rampage airing later that year.

+In November 2025, it was reported that TNT alongside the company's 11 other TV channels might be exiting DStv and GOtv due to a carriage dispute with MultiChoice.